hydpy-dev/hydpy/hydpy/docs/rst/HydPy-WQ.rst

 All HydPy-WQ models are "function-like" submodels that calculate discharge based on information like the current water level, as needed, for example,  for flood routing.
-We intend to increase the number of available submodels and possible main models step-wise to give users more freedom in choosing the preferred approach.
+We intend to increase the number of available submodels and possible main models stepwise to give users more freedom in choosing the preferred approach.

 Available models: